Accessibility

 Library computers are easily adjusted to meet accessibility needs, please let our staff know if you need assistance.

-The Talking Books Recording Studio, located in the Ridgefield Library, is a corps of local volunteer readers, monitors, and sound editors whose recordings end up as Digital Talking Books that are loaned to blind and physically handicapped patrons by the Connecticut State Library at no charge.
+The Talking Books Recording Studio, located in the Ridgefield Library, is a corps of local volunteer readers, monitors and sound editors whose recordings end up as Digital Talking Books that are loaned to blind and physically handicapped patrons by the Connecticut State Library at no charge.